jenschr/LectureFeather/README.md

 ### Code
 The [Example folder](./examples) holds a single .ino file that will test all the features of the board.
 Lots of libraries are required, so be sure to read the Include section of the file.

+Please note that to make ESP32-S3 work painless, we need to add the following two lines to platformio.ini: monitor_speed = 115200 build_flags = -DARDUINO_USB_MODE=1

 ### BOM
 The [HTML BOM](./bom) lists all the components used in the design and shows their position on the board.
 Great for curious students that want to know it all.